i0Ek3/IACM/README.md

 - [ ] Output data required
 - [ ] Bad nodes fails to simulate

+## Contributing

+If you'd like to contribute, please fork the repository and make changes as you'd like.
+Pull requests and Issues are also welcome.

 ## Credit

 Big thanks to GitHub with open source code.

+## License

+MIT.